english-blog/english-blog.github.io/_posts/2024-08-16-becoming-a-life-coach.md

 category: self-improvement
 ---

-It was a really confusing period of my life.
+It was a confusing period of my life.
 Everything was going well and nothing was going well at the same time.
 From other's perspectives, I had a successful career, a wealthy life, good health, a happy family, etc. There was nothing anyone could complain about in my life.
 But deep inside, there was a void.
 There was a question,

 > "How many times am I going to repeat my yesterday?"